c-scalzo/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 * Helpful resource [Brokers and Replication factors](https://youtu.be/ZOU7PJWZU9w)

 #### What was the most fascinating aspect of Kafka to you while learning?

+It's compute power - it can write/transmit an insane amount of messages